-This Award will be won by an authority that has made extra effort to deliver outstanding facilities for coaches and their passengers.
+This Award was designed to be won by an authority that had made extra effort to deliver outstanding facilities for coaches and their passengers.

 The performance of tourist attractions and the quality of visits can be critically affected by local highway authorities’ policies on traffic management, parking and road network development.

 - encourage use of public transport

 - provide facilities for visiting coaches, their drivers and their passengers